 Table: What differentiates Private vs. Public sector services (version 1.0)*

-Private / Commercial Services
+Private / Commercial Services | Public / Social Services |

-Expectations are around value received against taxes paid or vote given (responsibility of the government mindset)
+Expectations are around value received for price paid | Expectations are around value received against taxes paid or vote given (responsibility of the government mindset) |

-Governed by ‘Returns’ goals
+Governed by ‘Returns’ goals | Governed by ‘Impact’ goals |

-Accountable to Service receivers (and society first), then stakeholders
+Accountable to stakeholders first | Accountable to Service receivers (and society first), then stakeholders |

-Driven by competitive metrics
+Driven by competitive metrics | Driven by transparency metrics |

-Focus on consumer experience
+Focus on consumer experience | Focus on wider reach |

-Align stakeholders to inclusive impact
+Align stakeholders to valuation | Align stakeholders to inclusive impact |

-At liberty to ‘discriminate’ and exist for a targeted group of the population
+At liberty to ‘discriminate’ and exist for a targeted group of the population | Obligated to maintain equitable provision for all sections of society |

-Generally slower, difficult to implement
+Generally have go-to-market agility | Generally slower, difficult to implement |

 Offerings typically operate within government defined regulations.
-Innovations that operate in gray areas are soon subjected to new regulations
+Innovations that operate in gray areas are soon subjected to new regulations | Regulations and policies need to be defined before operationalization.
+Innovations are typically implemented only after regulations are in place |

 *The contents of this table are meant to evolve.
 That's why the versioning.